ArcaEge/pumpkin/README.md

-# leaf
+# pumkin

-Continuation of last week's project: https://github.com/ArcaEge/traffic
+Continuation of last week's project: https://github.com/ArcaEge/leaf

-Thanks to @OneForFreedom for designing the CAD leaf

 A template site for a mysterious Hack Club YSWS event, I'll be reusing the same site design but with different content.